 Understanding Your Options

 - Grants: When it comes to financial aid, grants are the most sought after because they don’t have to be paid back.
-Two of the best options are the Free Application for Federal School Aid (FAFSA) and the Pell Grant.

 - Vocational scholarships: There are HVAC-specific scholarships available to you from companies like Home Depot and organizations like the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE).

 - Merit scholarships: Merit scholarships are awarded based on certain criteria a student has.
 Students are responsible for applying for these.